loloToster/loloToster/README.md

 ## 😃 About me:
 * ☁️ I'm currently working on Tileio app
-* ‍🌱 I'm currently learning everything
+* ‍🌱 I'm currently learning React & SQL
 * ⚡ I like computer graphics 🖥️, electronics 💡 and of course programming 👨‍💻

 <br>